-A recent unplanned post-hoc analysis of 759 evaluable patients with bone metastases in above STAMPEDE trial were reclassified using CHAARTED "high or low volume" criterion or LATITUDE "high or low risk" criterion (30).
-Men with mCNPC had OS benefit with the addition of abiraterone acetate and prednisone to ADT irrespective of risk stratification for "risk" or "volume".
-Using CHAARTED criteria, low volume HR was 0.66 (95% CI, 0.44-0.98) and high volume HR was 0.54 (95% CI 0.41-0.70); using the LATITUDE criteria, low risk HR was 0.64 (95% CI, 0.42-0.97) and high risk HR was 0.60 (95% CI, 0.46-0.78).
-Although these results are intriguing, the retrospective nature of the reclassification of risk and tumor volume is a significant limitation and thus the results can only be considered hypothesis generating.
+In a recent, unplanned, post-hoc analysis of 759 evaluable patients with bone metastases in the above STAMPEDE trial, patients were reclassified using CHAARTED "high- or low-volume" criterion or LATITUDE "high- or low-risk" criterion.
+On Men with mCNPC had OS benefit with the addition of abiraterone acetate and prednisone to ADT irrespective of risk stratification for "risk" or "volume."
+Using CHAARTED criteria, low-volume HR was 0.66 (95% CI 0.44-0.98) and high-volume HR was 0.54 (95% CI 0.41-0.70); using the LATITUDE criteria, low-risk HR was 0.64 (95% CI 0.42-0.97) and high-risk HR was 0.60 (95% CI 0.46-0.78).
+Although these results are intriguing, the retrospective nature of the reclassification of risk and tumor volume is a significant limitation and, thus, the results can only be considered hypothesis-generating.

-Enzalutamide (160mg/day) is a treatment option for mCNPC/mCSPC regardless of volume of disease (Level of evidence 1, Strong recommendation).
+Enzalutamide (160 mg/day) is a treatment option for mCNPC/mCSPC regardless of volume of disease (Level of evidence 1, Strong recommendation).